dynamocic/dynamocic.github.io/events.md

 ## MAINTENANCE CLASSES

-We are working on a program of maintenance classes to begin from March 2026, watch this space for active links!
+We are working on a program of maintenance classes to be delivered in the future.

 We also offer maintenance classes for organisations.
 If you are interested [please get in touch](/#contact-us)!